 Recency refers to the length of time (in days) since a specific visitor last came to your site.
 Measured in days, this metric tracks a visitor’s last visit to your website on a specific device.
 If a visitor went to your site using her laptop on Monday, her iPhone on Tuesday, and her laptop again on Wednesday, she would be recorded twice.
 If you checked your analytics on Thursday, she would be counted twice: once for “days since last session” on her laptop and once for “days since last session” or her iPhone.

-First Things First: Where Do I Find the Data?
+First: Where Do I Find Frequency & Recency?

 On your Google Analytics dashboard, select the Audience category on the left.
-Click the Behavior drop down and select Frequency & Recency.
+Click the Behavior drop-down, then select Frequency & Recency.

 By default, you’ll see a screen that shows frequency data.
 Navigate between frequency (Count of Sessions) and recency (Days Since Last Session) using the two links near the top of the dashboard.

 How do I Analyze and Interpret Frequency & Recency Data?

 Both frequency and recency give insight into the return value of your site.
 That is, does your website offer value on a visitor’s second, third, or twentieth visit?
 There’s no benchmark here to compare your own data against, as different websites are built with different strategies in mind.
 Sites with high-priority content strategies (like blogs, magazines, and publishing sites) should aim to have high frequency and low recency.
 In other words, they want visitors to keep coming back to their site more often.